jjorgemoura/ios-playbook/README.md

 ### Github Actions

 This is still Work in Progress.
 I've worked on 3 main actions but they rely on fastlane.
 For github actions to run fastlane needs, first, to install it.
 That takes a significant amount of time.
 Thus, for now, I have decided to comment the actions.

+### Xcode Project Structure

+Having a well organized project structure helps understanding the project and navigating through all the files and sections of the codebase.
+It is, usually, a signal of the health state of the codebase.

+There is no magic solution here.
+There are multiple options.
+More important than choose the best option (or discuss what is "the best" option) is, instead, choose one and stick with it, in a consistent way.
+The key here is consistency.

+I like to organize in this way:

+- application
+  - applications` wide entities, such as Typography, Theming, Navigation (router), Model, Application-wide Actions and State and Environment

+- environemnt
+  - entities and services that are not application specific.
+Can also contain extensions, etc

+- features
+  - feature's main entities, such as Views, ViewModels, Actions, State, Environment, reducer

+- resources
+  - project's resources, such as `xcassets`, `storyboards`, etc.